 - Repeat as necessary.

-Obviously this manoeuvre requires you having, say, an emergency fund of cash tucked away in your old ISAs, but that’s a very good idea anyway.
+Obviously this manoeuvre requires you having, say, an emergency fund of cash tucked away in your old ISAs.
+But that’s a good idea anyway.

 - Stocks and shares ISA